 Although you may recognise the word “Leow” on the end of this sentence as meaning “already”, the “Ja” before “Dok” (rain) means “will”.
 Literally translated, “rain will fall already”.

 So if it looks like rain you can say, “Fon ja dok leow!”
 As you pass by.

 7. Wanee rawn (lawn) jang leuy khrup/ka! – It's very hot today!

-This is a great in and out statement that won't provoke much more than a “Rawn…” response, at which point you can slip by and prepare your next encounter.
+This is a great in and out statement that probably won't provoke the recipient to say much more than “Rawn”!
+At which point you can slip by and prepare your next encounter.

 8. Wanee tam ngan mai khrup/ka? – Are you working today?

-If the person is working the answer might be a short “Chai ka/khrub” with a screwed up mouth to indicate mild discontent, or a nice smile “Yim” because they have a day off (Wan yuut”), they might smile (“Yim”) and say; “Wanee mai tam ngan khrup/ka”.
+If the person is working, the answer might be a short “Chai ka/khrub” with a slight frown to indicate mild discontent.
+Or, if they have a day off (Wan yuut”), they might smile (“Yim”) and say; “Wanee mai tam ngan khrup/ka”.

 9. Khun nuai mai khrup/ka? – Are you tired?